Your Indianapolis Workforce Needs Certified, Tracked Training and Moodle Was Built for a Classroom

 Exactly what you get

 You get an LMS that proves compliance: certifications tracked with expiration and renewal, role-based paths assigned automatically by job and hire date, seasonal cohorts onboarded at scale, and audit-ready reports showing every active worker is current.
 It ties to HR so training follows the workforce, and floor staff train on mobile or kiosk.
-Pair it with your HR software, your internal tools for floor workflows, and business intelligence dashboards for compliance visibility.
+Pair it with your HR software, your internal tools for floor workflows, and business intelligence (BI) dashboards for compliance visibility.

 How to choose a developer in Indianapolis